bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 Note, messages are added with 'appendleft' so the newest message is messages[0] and the oldest message is messages[-1] or can be obtained with .pop()

 The IPyClient object is also mapping of device name to device object.
 These Device objects are automatically created as data comes from the INDI server.

+As well as IPyClient, the function getfloat(value) is available which given a string version of a number as described in the INDI specification will return a float.

+.. autofunction:: indipyclient.getfloat